fabianogoes/kotlin-microservices-springcloud/README.md

-# Example Microservices with SpringCloud and Kotlin
+# Example of Microservices with Spring Cloud and Kotlin

 This is an example of Microservices using Spring Cloud and Kotlin